noaione/yuusha-shoukan-ln/sources/v11/chapter2.md

 # Chapter 2: The Angel's Return

-A night had passed, and after eating a delicious breakfast prepared by Alice, Alice and I were carefreely playing with each other.
+A night had passed, and after eating a delicious breakfast prepared by Alice, Alice and I were care-freely playing with each other.

 [...Ohh.]